 (b) may have regard to the pattern of activities relating to the residential complex or the rental unit.

 Accordingly, per section 202(1), it seems that a creative solution to skirt around the discount problem, by using a rebating method instead, is potentially flawed whereas the Landlord Tenant Board must, per the word "shall", based findings on the context of the actual arrangement despite the first glance appearance of an arrangement.
 Essentially, section 202 states that if it 'walks like a duck, talks like a duck, then it is a duck, even if the landlord and tenant agree to call it a goose'.

 Within the Residential Tenancies Act, 2006 there are two allowable discounts.
 A landlord may agree to fully discount, or waive, the rent for up to three (3) months or, and is inapplicable to the point of this article, offer a two (2%) percent discount for early rent payment.
-These allowable discounts are prescribed within sections 111(2) and 111(2.1) of the Residential Tenancies Act, 2006 which say:
+These allowable discounts are prescribed within section 11(2) and section 11(2.1) of the Residential Tenancies Act, 2006 which say:

 111 (1) No landlord shall charge rent for a rental unit in an amount that is greater than the lawful rent permitted under this Part.